SILVER & VERTU :

 Charles II Beadwork and Stumpwork on Silk, England, c1660, (Incoming)

-Early George I Britannia Standard Large Canon-Handled Basting Spoon, Gundry Roode, London, 1715, (Incoming)
+Early George I Britannia Standard Large Canon-Handled Basting Spoon, Gundry Roode, London, 1715, (SOLD)

 Rare George II Britannia Standard Marrow Spoon, Andrew Archer, London, 1718, (Incoming)

-Set of 6 George I Silver Rattail Table Spoons, Charles Jackson, London, 1721, (In Stock)
+Set of 6 George I Silver Rattail Table Spoons, Charles Jackson, London, 1721, (SOLD)

 Georgian Provincial Silver "Reverse Scoop" Marrow Scoop, marked twice A S possibly Irish, (Incoming)